singerdmx/flutter-quill/README.md

 * Use `_controller.document.toDelta()` to extract the deltas.
 * Use `_controller.document.toPlainText()` to extract plain text.

-To save a document as a JSON:
+To save the document as JSON:

 ```dart
 final json = jsonEncode(_controller.document.toDelta().toJson());
 ```

-To open the editor with an existing JSON representation that you've previously stored:
+To open an existing JSON representation that has been previously stored:

 ```dart
 final json = jsonDecode(r'{"insert":"hello\n"}');